DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 import pandas as pd
 import matplotlib.pyplot as plt
 ```
-You might also go through earlier examples and identify the `import` statements you find.
+You might also go through earlier chapters and identify the `import` statements you find.
 By convention, they are placed at the top of the program.
 What packages or modules have we used?
 What do they do?

 Some fine points: